AS-Labs/sysload_analyz/README.md

 # sysload_analyz
-### create a program that continuously monitors the sysload, and if a certain threshold is reached then start a trace for a duration of time for the whole system and dump to file and generate a flamegraph for analysis.
+### A wrapper program that continuously monitors the sysload, and if a certain threshold is reached then start a trace for a duration of time for the whole system and dump to file and generate a flamegraph for analysis.

 #### The Issues
 - System load is ambiguous.